bjorntrondsen/rails_exception_handler/README.markdown

 ```

 This option is meant for those who want to store the exception in a database table, but does not have direct access to the database itself, making active record store unsuitable.
 You need a web app on a server that has access to the database.
 An HTTP POST request will be sent to the specified URL with the error message as data.
-If you use a Rails app at the other end you should simply be able to do _ErrorMessage.create(params[:error_message])_ to save the report.
+If you use a Rails app at the other end you should simply be able to do _RailsExceptionHandler::ActiveRecord::ErrorMessage.create(params[:error_message])_ to save the report.

 # Exception filters